Pebbles on the Beach

 I promised her that I would never leave

 And so my ghost beside her, ever stood;

 Bound to her with a love few men will know,

-As her to me, that spot of red does show.
+As her to me, that crimson spot does show.

 The Naked Nude

 Nakedness and nudity are not the same you see,

 Though both can be examples of man’s hypocrisy;

 For the truth is often naked, but it is seldom nude

 And nudity’s not truthfulness, though oft considered rude.